gradle/gradle/subprojects/docs/src/docs/release/notes.md

 These methods where not meant to be used, since Gradle does not allow to customize the PathSensitivity for output files.

-### Upgraded the bndlib to 3.3.0
+### Upgraded the bndlib to 3.4.0

-Gradle previously depended on `biz.aQute.bnd:biz.aQute.bndlib:3.2.0`.
-That version of the library didn't support Java 9.
+Gradle previously used `biz.aQute.bnd:biz.aQute.bndlib:3.2.0`, which did not support Java 9.
+Gradle now includes [bndlib 3.4.0](https://github.com/bndtools/bnd/wiki/Changes-in-3.4.0).
-To fix [issue 2583](https://github.com/gradle/gradle/issues/2583), we upgraded to version 3.3.0 of the library.
-This should cause no changes as it is a minor version release.

 <!--
 ### Example breaking change